FOR IMMEDIATE RELEASE

 (706) 379-5237, firstname.lastname@example.org

-Young Harris College Guitar Ensemble to Present “An Evening with Bach”
+Young Harris College to Present Guitar Ensemble Concert

-YOUNG HARRIS, Ga. – Young Harris College’s Division of Fine Arts will present the YHC Guitar Ensemble in concert on Tuesday, March 19, at 7 p.m. in Susan B. Harris Chapel on the YHC campus.
+YOUNG HARRIS, Ga.—Young Harris College’s Division of Fine Arts will present the YHC Guitar Ensemble in concert on Tuesday, March 25, at 7 p.m. in Susan B. Harris Chapel on the YHC campus.
 The event is free and open to the public.

-Under the direction of YHC Assistant Professor of Music Richard Knepp, D.M.A., the eight-member student ensemble will present “An Evening with Bach.”
-The ensemble will perform arrangements and transcriptions of J. S. Bach, featuring settings for guitar duo, trio and quartet.
-A highlight of the concert will be a performance of the first movement of Bach’s Sonata BWV 1029 arranged for six guitars.
+Under the direction of YHC Assistant Professor of Music Richard Knepp, D.M.A., the six-member student ensemble will present an evening of contemporary and traditional classic pieces for guitar duo, trio and quartet.

 About Young Harris College